How do I learn more about St. Rita High School?

 How do I apply to St. Rita High School?

 8th grade students seeking admission to St. Rita should take our entrance exam.
-The Entrance Exam will be held at St. Rita on Saturday, January 14, 2017 at 8:00 AM.
-There is no pre-registration for the exam.
+The Entrance Exam will be held at St. Rita on Saturday, December 2, 2017 at 8:00 AM.
 All remaining admission documents will be distributed at the Entrance Exam.

 Does St. Rita High School offer Financial Aid?